In today’s highly competitive publishing world, having a professional editor review your manuscript is more important than ever.

 - General writing errors and things that should be avoided (e.g., head hopping, info dumping, dangling modifiers)

 Proofreading, which is often confused with copyediting, is the last chance for errors to be caught in a manuscript before publication.
 As your proofreader, I will work to catch any errors that slipped through after copyediting or during the typesetting or formatting stages.
 I will correct misspellings, typos, subject-verb disagreement, usage errors, misnumbering, and incorrect or outdated cross-references.
 I am a meticulous proofreader and am always on high alert for misused homophones, missing words, and extra words.
 I can check typeset copy against the original manuscript and mark deviations and verify that corrections have been entered correctly, if necessary.
-I can proofread in Microsoft Word, Adobe Acrobat Pro, InCopy CS6, and other applications.
+I can proofread in Microsoft Word, Adobe Acrobat Pro, InCopy, and other applications.

 When proofreading a typeset manuscript, I will check margins, spacing, word breaks, and other layout issues.
 I will also check consistency in design—page numbers, typeface, fonts, running heads, and overall appearance.
-If your book has illustrations or tables, I will proof them against the originals and ensure their consistency in the text.
+If your book has illustrations or tables, I will proof them against the originals and ensure their consistency throughout the text.

 When proofreading an e-book, I will ensure all content is present, verify internal links, and check for formatting problems that are common as a result of file conversion.